MyGet/PackageSourceDiscovery/README.md

 * An organization may have several feeds internally as well as one on MyGet and some CI packages on TeamCity.
 How can this organization tell his developers what feeds they can/should use?
 * An organization may have a NuGet server containing multiple feeds.
 How will developers in this organization get a list of available feeds and services?

-For both scenarios, a simple feed discovery mechanism could facilitate this.
+For all  scenarios, a simple feed discovery mechanism could facilitate this.
 Such feed discovery mechanism could be any URL out there (even multiple per host).

 As an example, we've implemented the above.
 Open Visual Studio and open any solution.
 Then issue the following in the Package Manager Console: